AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 to the time interval specified by the parameter.
 Then, within the loop, we compare the value of the :ada:`Clock` to that deadline.

-Finally, with another implementation approach we can reduce the processor cycles "wasted" when the polled device is not yet ready.
+Finally, with another design approach we can reduce the processor cycles "wasted" when the polled device is not yet ready.
 Specifically, in the polling loop, when the device has not yet completed the requested function we can temporarily relinquish the processor so that other tasks